 Parkinson’s disease (PD) causes considerable challenges with movement and mobility.
 According to studies, people with a diagnosis of Parkinson’s disease experience an increased fall risk.
 Approximately 45% to 68% of people with PD will fall each year.1 This is due in part to the difficulties with balance and impaired sensation that are common with Parkinson’s.

 One solution to help those living with Parkinson’s disease maintain their mobility and independence is the use of a Broda wheelchair.
-While a person with Parkinson’s may experience tremors and unsteadiness, the right wheelchair can make all the difference.
-A Broda wheelchair provides stability and injury prevention, both key considerations for those with Parkinson’s.
+Broda wheelchairs are ideal as chairs for people with Parkinson’s disease because they offer stability and injury prevention, both key considerations for those with Parkinson’s.

-Broda wheelchairs can be configured with a number of features that make it ideal for those with Parkinson’s, including:
+Broda wheelchairs can be configured with a number of features that make them ideal for those with Parkinson’s, including:

-Comfort plays a significant role in a person’s risk of falling.
+For any person who uses a wheelchair daily, comfort plays a significant role in their risk of falling.
 An uncomfortable patient is more likely to scoot towards the edge of the wheelchair.
-Subsequently, this changes the center of gravity for both the patient and the wheelchair, putting the patient at risk for injury.
-Sooner or later, the user may fall.
-In this case, it’s best to proactively consider the patient’s comfort to help them sit still.
+This changes the center of gravity for both the patient and the wheelchair, putting the patient at risk for injury.

 Frequently Asked Questions